Push to posthumously give black soldier D-Day Medal of Honor

-A new push is under way to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.
+A new push is underway to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.

 Cpl.
 Waverly B. Woodson Jr. was an army medic assigned to the 320th Barrage Balloon Battalion.
 The battalion’s job was to set up explosive-rigged balloons to deter German planes.
 At a time when the military was still segregated by race, the balloon battalion was the only African American combat unit to land on Normandy on June 6, 1944.